Identity verification in Shopify with Zapier

 • new or updated customers’ data.

 Once events are triggered, ID verification or AML checks are initiated.
-Also, you can add additional integration with other applications of your choice: Salesforce, Hubspot, etc.
+Additionally, you can integrate with other applications of your choice, such as Salesforce or Hubspot.

-To start the workflow, simply complete the registration in the Zapier platform and start a new project by connecting Shopify app with iDenfy.
+To initiate the workflow, complete the registration on the Zapier platform and start a new project by connecting the Shopify app to iDenfy.

 Integrate identity verification with 3 steps

 The first step is to create an identity verification request once the customer is created in Shopify.
-For that, the Zapier triggers are the perfect solution since they automatically will detect new account creations.
+For that, Zapier triggers are the perfect solution, as they automatically detect new account creations.
 Once detected, Zapier will use our API to create verification tokens.
 The generated API token appended to the redirection URL needs to be delivered to the client.
-We can use any email provider, in this case, Gmail.
+We can use any email provider; in this case, Gmail.

 Here you can automatically integrate this Zap.